The automatic translation is necessarily imprecise. This translation does not replace the reading of German or English original texts.

 Whether fylgjur, dises, nornsor valkyries, they are “Fates, who direct a man’s destiny from birth to death” and who are present – unnoticed – at the birth of a child. (pp. 104) They all are shape-changers, their human appearance is but one of their manifestations in which they may choose to reveal themselves to their protégées in a dream.
 But it is more likely that they cross his path as bird or beast.
 Valkyries prefer to fly away as swans (Völundarkviða), and due to that they are also known as ”swan maidens”.
 This, by the way, seems to be most closely related to their nature, and is symbolized by the rune , eolhsecg, ‘elk-sedge’.
 This reed “grows in the water and makes a ghastly wound, covering with blood every warrior, who touches it”(„Rune Poem“).

 Eventually, the Fylgja or Valkyrie develops a more intense relation with her protégée so that she – having brought predestined death over him – visits him in his grave to revive him with that potent drink, alu,2 and to join him in love.
-As Woden’s daughter she will take him to Valhalla, cares for him and remain at his side as his partner in ”love and war.”
+As Woden’s daughter she will take him to Valhalla, cares for him and remains at his side as his eternal partner in ”love and war.”

 All the above may be derived from inscriptions, rock drawings, and Eddic poetry, though only in fragmentary form.
 However, all these facets blend into one coherent story, if we turn to the pictures on the Franks Casket, which depicts a royal hero’s desirable course of life in a sequence of emblematic pictures.
 If they are meant to influence the fate of the king-to-be, they definitely can’t do so without the Fylgja.